Battle of Nahrawan: Battle

-Ali asked the Kharjites to surrender the murderers and accept peace.
+Ali asked the Kharijites to surrender the murderers and accept peace.
 If they did, he would leave them alone and depart to fight the Syrians.
 The Kharijites responded defiantly that all of them were responsible for the murders as they all considered it licit to kill his followers.
 After further exchanges, the Kharijite leaders instructed their followers not to engage in further discussion and instead prepare for martyrdom and to meet their Lord in paradise.
 Both sides arranged in battle order and Ali announced an amnesty for any Kharijite who would join him or return to Kufa and that only murderers would be punished.
 About 1,200 Kharijites accepted his offer, some joining Ali's army, others returning to Kufa or leaving the battlefield for refuge in the mountains; Ibn Wahb was consequently left with 2,800 fighters.

 Most of the Kharijites were foot-soldiers, while Ali's army consisted of archers, cavalry, and foot-soldiers.
 He sent his cavalry in front of the infantry, which was divided in two rows, and stationed archers in between the first row and the cavalry.
 He ordered his army to let the opposing side commence hostilities.
 The Kharijites attacked Ali's forces with vigor and broke through his cavalry.
 The archers showered them with arrows, the cavalry attacked from behind and the foot-soldiers attacked with swords and spears.
-Heavily outnumbered and surrounded, most of the Kharijites, including the Caliph Ibn Wahb, were quickly slaughtered.
+Heavily outnumbered and surrounded, most of the Kharijites, including their caliph Ibn Wahb, were quickly slaughtered.
 Some 2,400 Kharijites were killed, and 400 wounded among them were sent back to their families in Kufa after the battle.
 On Ali's side, between seven and thirteen men were said to have died.

 Aftermath

 After the battle, Ali ordered his army to march with him on Syria.
 They refused due to exhaustion, seeking to recover their energies in Kufa, after which they would embark on the Syrian campaign.
 Ali agreed and moved to Nukhayla, a mustering ground outside Kufa, and permitted his soldiers to rest and occasionally visit their homes.
 His soldiers were unwilling to go on the campaign and in the next few days the camp was almost completely deserted.
 Consequently, he had to abandon his plans.
-The slaughter of Ali's erstwhile allies and pious Qur'an readers undermined Ali's position as Caliph.
-He was eventually assassinated by the Kharijite dissident Ibn Muljam in January 661.
+The slaughter of Ali's erstwhile allies and pious Muslims undermined Ali's position as Caliph.
+He was eventually assassinated by the Kharijite dissident Abd al-Rahman ibn Muljam in January 661.

 Although the Kharijites were crushed, their insurgency continued for several years and the Battle of Nahrawan cemented their break from the Muslim community.
-Many of them abandoned city life and resorted to brigandage, robbery, pillaging settled areas and other anti-state activities throughout the reign of Ali and later that of Mu'awiya, who became caliph a few months after Ali's assassination.
-During the Second Fitna they controlled large parts of Arabia and Persia, but were later subdued by the Umayyad governor of Iraq, al-Hajjaj ibn Yusuf.
+Many of them abandoned city life and resorted to brigandage, robbery, pillaging settled areas and other anti-state activities throughout the reign of Ali and later that of Mu'awiya I, who became caliph a few months after Ali's assassination.
+During the Second Fitna, they controlled large parts of Arabia and Persia, but were later suppressed by the Umayyad governor of Iraq, al-Hajjaj ibn Yusuf.
 They were, however, not eliminated until the 10th century.